 Cognitive/Learning, Deaf/Hard of Hearing, Mobility, Vision

-Alternate Format, Including Accessibility in Curriculum, Information Technology, Uncategorized
+Alternate Format, Teaching about Accessibility in Curriculum, Uncategorized

 Shilpi Kapoor is the founder of BarrierBreak and 247 Accessible Documents who believes passionately that technology can be the game changer for inclusion.
 She is motivated to ensuring that as the organization scales, it impacts the lives of disabled people globally and has developed NewzHook - Worlds 1st inclusive news app.
 Shilpi is also the OpenAir Advisory Chair, Knowbility.
 An Ashoka Fellow and a recipient of "NCPEDP - Shell Helen Keller Award 2008" - Non-disabled role model supporter of increased employment opportunities for people with disabilities, she has successfully built a sustainable business model in disability products and services.